Virginia League (1900)

-The Virginia League was a Class D level minor baseball league based in Virginia that played in 1900.
-It was the second league to go by that name, succeeding the first edition of the Virginia League (1894–96) and preceding the Virginia League (1906–1928).
+The Virginia League was a Class D level minor baseball league based in Virginia that played in the 1900 season.
+It was the second formation of the "Virginia League," succeeding the first edition of the Virginia League (1894–96) and preceding the Virginia League (1906–1928).

 The 1900 Virginia League was composed entirely of teams from Virginia.
 The six–team league consisted of the Norfolk Mary Janes, Portsmouth Pirates, Newport News Shipbuilders and Richmond Colts, as well as teams in Hopewell and Petersburg.

-In June, both Petersburg and Richmond disbanded.
+In June, both the Petersburg and Richmond teams disbanded during the season.
 Following the 1900 season, the league became the Virginia-North Carolina League.

-Hall of Famer Christy Mathewson played for the Norfolk Phenoms, leading Virginia League in wins and strikeouts.
+Baseball Hall of Fame member Christy Mathewson pitched for the Norfolk Phenoms in 1900, leading Virginia League in both wins and strikeouts.